 Quarterback: Advantage, New Orleans Saints

-Wide receiver: Advantage, New Orleans Saints
+Wide receivers: Advantage, New Orleans Saints

-Tight end: Advantage, Arizona Cardinals
+Tight end: Advantage, New Orleans Saints (conditionally)

-Offensive line: Advantage, New Orleans Saints
+Offensive line: Advantage, Indianapolis Colts

 The Colts are one of few teams in the NFL that can actually make the case of having as good of an offensive line as the Saints and in this game they have the advantage.
 It is the Colts’ O-line that makes the running game so successful and it is entering this game healthy and ready to continue the trends from all season.